csci450-comparch/assg03/README.md

 Once you have implemented these three operations and are passing the task4 tests, commit your work and push it to your assignment repository.

+**NOTE**: These functions were named `andlc` and `notlc` because we are using a C++ framework for testing, and `and` and `not` are a keywords in C++.
+So to avoid errors when using keywords as names, we had to choose a slightly different name for these microcode functions.

-## Task 5: Load Data from Memory Operations
+## Task 6: Load Data from Memory Operations

 There are 4 operations to transfer data from memory to a register, though as you should know the `lea` actually only calculates an address that might